-Internship hours include all relevant work performed at the internship site (i.e., reading/research, training sessions, presentations) as well as any assignments that require work in another approved location (i.e., library research, conferences, meetings, telephone work, and meetings at WPUNJ.)
+Internship hours include all relevant work performed at the internship site (i.e., reading/research, training sessions, presentations) as well as any assignments that require work in another approved location (i.e., library research, conferences, meetings, telephone work.)
 Breaks and lunch are not to be included in the internship hours.